 Living abroad is a fantastic opportunity for personal growth, to travel and gain insight into another culture, but expat life can present a unique set of challenges.

 Studies conducted recently have shown expatriates may be at greater risk of mental health problems.
 This most often manifests in the form of expat depression however cases of stress, anxiety and isolation amongst the expatriate community are also on the rise.

 Pre-2020 this was most often linked to the stress of international moving and the culture shock of living in a new country, coupled with a high pressure expat role.
-In the last year, expats have been disproportionately impacted by the Covid-19 pandemic as they must cope with social isolation away from the familiarity of their home country.

 What is expat depression?

 Supporting your mental health as an expat

 Sleep is essential for good mental health.
 Most adults need between 7 and 9 hours sleep a night.
 If you are getting less than this on a regular basis it can impact your energy levels, attitude to life and emotions.